-We want to elevate our economic governance to the level of the global federation.
-Federal financial and monetary organizations will be empowered and replace the economic sovereignty of member-states.
-The federation will align its economic rules, regulations and policies globally, with a model similar to the US but expanded to the perimeter of the United Democratic States.
+We will elevate economic governance to the level of the global federation.
+Federal financial and monetary organizations will be empowered.
+They will replace the economic institutions of the member states.
+The federation will align economic rules, regulations and policies globally, with a model similar to the U.S. but expanded to the perimeter of the United Democratic States.

 Beyond the structure of global governance and its stabilizing effects, we have the immediate ambition to take us out of recession and to stimulate the zero-carbon economy.
 We will support the development of clean technologies and lift up the infrastructures of the poorest countries to a minimum acceptable level, that will allow them to participate to the new global prosperity, with a reasonable carbon footprint.
-All will act as an economic recovery engine.
+All will act as joint economic recovery engines.